amanzholov8/atak-ui/README.md

 ### Elephant

+The contextual inquiry was conducted by _Temirlan Myrzakhmetov_.

 #### Description of the user

 The user is the student of KAIST, who joined the university in the year 2014 and started his dancing career at that time.
 He went from the very beginner to amateur, to professional.
 He was the team leader of locking genre at Real Lunatic student club, but now he went up to become the head of the regular training (정기연습) for all Real Lunatic freshmen (As of Spring 2019).